aws/pg_tle/docs/09_datatypes.md

 ```

 ### Create base type
-You can now use `pgtle.create_base_type` to create the base data type using the I/O functions defined previously.
+We can now use `pgtle.create_base_type` to create the base data type using the I/O functions defined previously.
 Because we are defining a variable-length type, `-1` is used as `internallength`.

 ```sql
 SELECT pgtle.create_base_type('public', 'test_citext', 'test_citext_in(text)'::regprocedure, 'test_citext_out(bytea)'::regprocedure, -1);
 ```

-After this step, you should be able to use the newly created data type `test_citext`.
+After this step, we should be able to use the newly created data type `test_citext`.
 ```sql
 CREATE TABLE public.test_dt(c1 test_citext PRIMARY KEY);
 INSERT INTO test_dt VALUES ('SELECT'), ('INSERT'), ('UPDATE'), ('DELETE');
 INSERT INTO test_dt VALUES ('select');
 ```
-`'SELECT'` and `'select'` is considered different values at this moment because we haven't defined related operators and operator class for the type.
+`'SELECT'` and `'select'` are considered different values at this moment because we haven't defined related operators and operator class for the type.

 ### Create operator functions
-After the base data type is created, you can define operators and operator class if needed.
+After the base data type is created, we can define operators and operator class if needed.

 The following commands define a set of operator functions on type `test_citext`.
 We use an explicit cast from `test_citext` to `bytea` so that we can utilize existing binary functions in Postgresql.
 ```sql